xesco/castools/docs/CASFILE.md

 - **1-bit**: Encoded as 2 complete wave cycles at double the frequency (2400 Hz)

 This means a 1-bit has twice as many zero-crossings in the same time period as a 0-bit, allowing the MSX hardware to distinguish them by measuring the time between zero-crossings (longer intervals = 0, shorter intervals = 1).

-Each bit has a fixed time duration, but uses different frequencies (different numbers of wave cycles):

 | Baud Rate | Bit Type | Frequency | Full Cycle Time | Half-Cycle Time | T-States | Detection |
 |-----------|----------|-----------|-----------------|-----------------|----------|-----------|